Cuito Cuanavale

 Cuito Cuanavale, occasionally spelt Kuito Kuanavale or Kwito Kwanavale, is a municipality in Cuando province in Angola.

 The area around the town was the scene of heavy fighting during various campaigns during the Angolan Civil War and the South African Border War, with the Battle of Cuito Cuanavale from 1987 to 1988 being the largest land battle in Africa since World War II.

-History

-It was in this municipality that some of the bloodiest clashes of the Angolan Civil War took place.
-On the one hand, the FAPLA, the armed forces of the MPLA, at the height of power fought, supported by the Cuban army, and on the other, the FALA, armed forces of UNITA, supported by the South African Army.
-Thousands of combatants died on both sides.
-At the end of the battle of Cuito Cuanavale, both UNITA and the MPLA declared themselves victorious.
-The biggest consequence of this conflict was the withdrawal of Cuban and South African forces from Angolan territory, and the consequent independence of Namibia.

 Description

 Cuito Cuanavale is a municipality in Cuando province in Angola since that province's creation from Cuando Cubango Province in 2024.
 It is sometimes spelt Kuito Kuanavale or Kwito Kwanavale.
 It is further subdivided into the communes of Cuito Cuanavale and Lupire.

 The town is situated at the confluence of two local rivers, the Cuito and the Cuanavale, from which it derives its name.
 The Cuanavale feeds into the Cuito, which is a principal tributary of the Okavango River, and helps to maintain the ecology of the Okavango Delta.

 Cuito Cuanavale covers an area of around 35,000 km² and its population as of 2014 was 40,829 inhabitants.
 Its projected population for 2022 was estimated to be 51,797.

 As of the 2024 municipal reform, it is bordered by the municipalities of Dima to the east and Mavinga to the southeast, which are both in Cuando Province.
 It is also bordered to the west by Longa in Cubango Province, and by Alto Cuito to the north and Cangamba to the northeast, both municipalities in Moxico Province.

 The town is served by Cuito Cuanavale Airport.

 The city day is celebrated on October 21, with an annual celebration being organized for the occasion.